Lev-Stambler/personal-site/static/typst/ramsey-theory-is-fun.typ

 = Some Maybe Interesting Questions
 + If $f$ is some polynomial time computable function, can we find a set $S$ with $|S| >= k$ such that $f(a, b) != y$ for all $a, b in S$?
 How much time would it take to find such a set?
 Can we do better than exponential time?
 + As someone interested in cryptography, I wonder if this lemma has any implications for symmetric functions used in cryptography.
 For example, can we use this lemma to find a set of keys that are not related to each other in some way?
+Or can does this lemma provide some insight into the security of symmetric functions?